RoboSter/repo-template/.github/ISSUE_TEMPLATE/feature_request.md

 I want ... [what]
 ```

-### Solution
+### Sub-tasks

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen as a sequence of sub tasks.
+Use `- [ ]` syntax & reference sub tasks as issues with `#...` or text link

-### Alternatives
+### Discussion

-A clear and concise description of any alternative solution scenarios or features you've considered.
+Place there any questions you need to discuss before starting actual development.
+It will be a good practice to place answers for them afterwords

 ### Additional Info

 Any other uncategorized context information.